Eriklps/code-text-editor-react-js/README.md

 # code-text-editor-react-js

-A simple code text editor using <a href="https://www.npmjs.com/package/@monaco-editor/react">Monaco Editor</a>.
+A simple code/text editor using <a href="https://www.npmjs.com/package/@monaco-editor/react">Monaco Editor</a>.